Stock Warrants: Everything You Need to KnowStartup Law ResourcesVenture Capital, Financing

 When the warrant is issued, the strike price is higher than the market price of the underlying security at the time.
 The strike price may rise over time according to a predetermined schedule.

-To determine the price, there are multiple methods to do so.
+To determine the price, you can use multiple methods.
 One such method is the Black-Scholes method.
 But each method, no matter which one is used, demands a basic understanding of things that can influence warrant prices.
 First, understand that the intrinsic value of a warrant is just the difference between the strike price and the underlying stock price.
 So, if the stock price is above the strike price, the warrant is in-the-money and has intrinsic value.
 Time value refers to whether a warrant, and its underlying stock, will increase in price over time (or that it will be in-the-money), but it usually declines as it gets closer to the expiration date, called time decay.
-If the stock price never exceeds the strike price, upon expiry it is worthless.
+If the stock price never exceeds the strike price, it is worthless upon expiry.

 Reasons to Consider Not Investing in Stock Warrants